Get Started

 Location

-After importing the Freakout SDK Unity package, youβll find the sample prefab located at: Packages/FreakoutSDK/Samples.
+After importing the Freakout SDK Unity package, you’ll find the sample prefab located at: Packages/FreakoutSDK/

 This will import a new folder into your Assets directory (usually under

-With UI β Includes UI player controls (play, pause, stop, volume, etc.).
+With UI – Includes UI player controls (play, pause, stop, volume, etc.).
+Deactivated by default.
+In order to activate it, just enable the parent UI gameObject.

 Note: For UI-enabled prefabs, ensure your scene includes an EventSystem to enable UI interaction.